PNP Canada: Provincial Nominee Programs – All You Need to Know

 Can I apply for multiple PNPs in Canada?

 Yes, you can apply for PNP nominations in two provinces or territories.
-However, choose carefully since each province requires signing a statement of intent or commitment, legally binding you to your choice.
+However, choose carefully since each province requires you to sign a statement of intent or commitment, which legally binds you to your choice.

 Can I move provinces after receiving PNP?